Full details of all qualifications can be found in the relevant syllabus for your instrument or in our Information & Regulations booklet.

 You can request this information again via the link here, the information will be sent to the email address associated with the account.

 Can I have more than two weeks to upload my submission?

-We can consider reasonable requests to extend our stated timescale beyond two weeks if a candidate is unable to proceed due to medical or family circumstances, or where technical issues have been encountered.
+We can consider reasonable requests to extend our stated timescale beyond 14 days if needed.
+Please contact us to request this.
 For extensions of more than four weeks, we recommend requesting a full refund, and re-applying when you feel you are ready to proceed.
 Cancellation instructions can be found on your booking confirmation.

 I have uploaded my files and submitted for assessment, how long should my results take?

 You can expect the marking to take an average of two weeks for grades.
 Marking of diplomas usually takes four weeks, and if there are further checks to be made, can take up to eight weeks.
 The exam report will be sent by email to the exam submitter and the candidate (if their email address was provided) and your certificate will follow within 2-4 weeks

 My exam is showing as completed how do I find my result?

 When your exam is shown as complete on the Submittable platform it has been marked and is now going through our validation process which can take up to four days, an email with the result and feedback report will be sent out once this is complete.